 Imagining Excitement and Escape

-These two tales, one real and one fictional, have been on my mind after an election in which more than half of voters chose to ghost America’s women and children in pursuit of a fantasy of change.
+These two tales, one real and one fictional, have been on my mind after an election in which about half of voters chose to ghost America’s women and children in pursuit of a fantasy of change.

 The overwhelming majority of Donald Trump’s supporters—86% in an October Pew survey—see him as a “change candidate.”
 While Trump appealed to more working and middle-class voters this election, many of his most ardent supporters are men and women who are not struggling financially but are simply dissatisfied.